DavidSilveraGabriel/nebulous-neutron/src/content/blog/post-10.md

 ---
-title: Deep Dive into Large Language Model Architecture: Unveiling the Secrets of LLMs
+title: "Deep Dive into Large Language Model Architecture: Unveiling the Secrets of LLMs"
 author: Bard
 description: "A detailed exploration of the architecture of Large Language Models (LLMs), breaking down the key components, mechanisms, and training processes that power these powerful AI systems."
 pubDate: 2024-01-03